wangonya/wangonya.com/content/blog/running-bash-parallel.md

 This comes in handy when I want to, for example:

-- run an MySql proxy to Cloudql or similar, then
+- run a MySQL proxy to Cloudql or similar, then
 - run a project server (fastapi, django etc) that depends on the database connection